FlandiaYingman/FlandiaYingman/README.md

 ### Hi there 👋

 Hey!
-I'm *Flandia Yingman*, <del>a high school student</del> hmm... someone waiting for my university course to start, and interested in art, computing and programming!
+I'm *Flandia Yingman*, an undergraduate at HKUST in ENGG+AI, interested in art, computing and programming!

 Also call me *孔明亲* !
 That's the nickname I usually use on Chinese websites.
 Or you wanna be a littlebit formal, then call me by my real name - *Harry Li Yu-hong*!